Back to: Design Patterns in C# With Real-Time Examples

 - Adding a thread-safe feature to an existing class without changing the existing class code.

-In the next article, I am going to discuss the Real-Time Example of the Virtual Proxy Design Pattern in C#.
+In the next article, I will discuss the Real-Time Example of the Virtual Proxy Design Pattern in C#.
 Here, in this article, I try to explain the Protection Proxy Design Pattern in C# with Examples.
 I hope you enjoy this Protection Proxy Design Pattern in C# with Examples article.